The Texas AG may be impeached by members of his own party. Here are the allegations

 In Friday's press conference, Paxton doubled down calling the impeachment vote "illegal," something his chief of litigation, Chris Hilton, told reporters Thursday.

 "Any proposed impeachment can only be about conduct since the most recent election.
-The voters have spoken, they want Ken Paxton," he said.
+The voters have spoken, they want Ken Paxton," Hilton said.

 But Texas law only says that public officials cannot be impeached "for acts committed before election to office," and is not specific about which election.